7Section7/HiFi-SoRaP-vulkan/README.md

 	its 3 axes and the sunlight direction.
 Then, the user can set the initial rotation of the spacecraft by interacting with the three sliders.
 Each one of them corresponds to one of the local axes of the spacecraft.

-	For example, in the first slider, it appears â€™Xâ€™ in red and this indicates that the red line in the 3D viewer correspond to the x axis.
+	For example, in the first slider, it appears "X" in red and this indicates that the red line in the 3D viewer correspond to the x axis.
 	The user can also rotate the scene by pressing the right button of the mouse.
 It will not affect the computation of the SRP accelerations because it is modifying the orientation and position of the observer (camera) and nor the model neither the sunlight direction.
 And having pressed the left button, the user can zoom in and zoom out.